 - Even if airlines haven't cancelled flights, tickets may be in short supply and in high demand.
 If you can get a ticket, it may be much more expensive than usual.

-If you’re choosing to fly out, take any available flight if possible.
+If you choose to fly out, take any available flight.
 If you turn down a flight, you may not have another chance.

 Sheltering in place